-These naysayers will tell anyone within earshot that the Internet has completely overtaken the print industry.
+Travel bloggers and website publishers will tell anyone within earshot that the Internet has completely overtaken the print industry.
 One prominent travel blogger even predicted that by the year 2020 print magazines would cease to exist!

 To check the facts, I hunkered down and did some research - lots of research!

 What I found was both enlightening and encouraging!

 First, let’s look at the state of the American print media market.
 There are 7,293 consumer magazines and periodicals currently on the U.S. market (from MagnetData.net).

 The chart below shows the number of U.S. magazines that opened and closed, between 2009-2015 (from MediaFinder.com).

 The first thing you notice is that more new magazines launched than folded in the six years from 2009-2015.

 How many new magazines launched in the U.S. in 2018?

 There were 191 new magazines, with 18 of them about food.
 The fastest growing category was special interests.

 I wasn't able to track down total number of new magazines in 2019, but you'll be interested to know that ten top brands launched new magazines in 2019, including Facebook!